 The Substantial Presence Test (SPT) is how the IRS determines when nonresident aliens have been in the United States long enough to be considered residents for tax purposes.
 One must be present in the United States for a total of 183 days over a period of 3 years to pass the SPT and be considered a resident for tax purposes, however, individuals in F, J, M, or Q status do not count days during the time they are “exempt individuals.”

 The rules for “exempt individuals” are:

-- F, J, M or Q students and their dependents are “exempt individuals” for a period of five years throughout their lifetime
+- F, J, or M students and their dependents are “exempt individuals” for a period of five years throughout their lifetime